 - Camera to photograph toys

-- Grab a couple of each types of toy you would like in each fabric cube.
+- Grab a couple of each type of toy you would like in each fabric cube.
 Take clear photos of each grouping of toys.

-- Ensure to have your printer settings set to portrait, photo paper and 4×5 selection under size of document before printing onto the HP Sticky Back Social Media Snapshot photo paper.
+- Ensure to have your printer settings set to portrait, photo paper and 4×5 selection undersize of the document before printing onto the HP Sticky Back Social Media Snapshot photo paper.

 - Trim any of the photos necessary or you may leave a border surrounding the photo.

 - Removing the back of the sticky photo paper, place the photo where you would like it on your fabric cubes.
 Smooth the sides down so that they do not lift.
 You may add fabric glue to each corner for better hold.